 You will immediately notice the change in your enlarged breasts after surgery.
 However, you will need to wait up to six weeks for your final results, which will allow time for your swelling to fade and your body to adjust to the new size and weight of your implants.

 This includes allowing your skin to heal and stretch, and the implants to soften and feel more natural.
 Still, it may take up to a year for your new breasts to feel like a natural part of your body.
 It’s important to wear a bandeau during this healing period to keep them in place so there’s no tugging on your incisions, particularly when you lay down.
 This will also help shape them.
 Wearing a bra both day and night will be especially helpful if you had much smaller breasts previously or asymmetry.

 Patients who feel an increase in the size and shape of their breasts will make an improvement in their appearance usually come in for consultations for breast augmentation in Boston.
 Breast augmentation can do wonders for our patients in restoring the desired contours for their bodies that will give them revived self-confidence and a positive self-image.

-If you are thinking about getting a breast augmentation, then look no further and schedule a consultation with Boston’s renowned plastic surgeon Dr. Joseph Russo.
-With his years of experience as a cosmetic surgeon in Boston, Dr. Russo can provide the best patient care as well as excellent results for his patients who went through a breast augmentation procedure.
+If you are thinking about getting a breast augmentation in Boston, then look no further and schedule a consultation with Boston’s renowned plastic surgeon Dr. Joseph Russo.
+With his years of experience as a plastic surgeon in Boston, Dr. Russo can provide the best patient care as well as excellent results for his patients who went through a breast augmentation procedure.

 While you will be sedated during the procedure, once you wake up, you will immediately notice the extra weight on your chest from the implants.
 This is accompanied by aching, soreness, and even tightness in your breast as if you’ve overworked your muscles.
 These sensations are completely normal.